MOQ & Costing for Plush OEM/ODM Projects

 Why MOQ Matters in Plush Manufacturing

-Note: Figures and ranges on this page are illustrative references.
-Final pricing depends on BOM, workmanship, packaging, compliance scope, and schedule.
+Note: All figures and ranges on this page are reference values only.
+Final pricing depends on product structure, BOM, workmanship, packaging, compliance scope, and production schedule.

 |---|---|---|---|---|